 "Cut-off date" is a date of delimitation before which the affected population identified based on title or use right is entitled to compensation or any other form of resettlement assistance.
-The cut-off date is specified in the RAP, and is usually consistent with the date of census of the affected population or the date of announcement of the civil work resulting in property demolition.
+The cut-off date is specified in the RAP, usually consistent with the date of census of the affected population or the date of announcement issued by local authorities (usually the resettlement office of local government of project localities in China).
 Persons who encroach on the area after the cut-off date are not entitled to compensation or any other form of resettlement assistance.